david-j-cox/GlimpseK12/README.md

 	- Predictions stored in PostgreSQL database
 	- Webapp developed using Python, HTML, and CSS
 	- Webapp deployed using Flask with AWS (www.behavioralpredictions.xyz)

-This project is licensed under GNU General Public License v3.0.